BlueBaseJS/docs/key-concepts/hooks.md

 ### Hook Collections

-Each Hook in a Hook Collection is also evaluated as a BlueRainModule:
+Each Hook in a Hook Collection is also evaluated as a BlueBaseModule:

 ```typescript
 BR.Hooks.registerCollection({